akash-basavaraju/covid-metrics/README.md

 Sort and Filter can be applied to the table.

-Clicking on the Column Name applies the Sort.
+Clicking on the Column Name applies the Sort, Clicking again applies sort in reverse order.

 Clicking on "Filter" show the filter modal to apply filter.